 The UW–Madison Partnership with Nazarbayev University is continuously growing and developing.
-Starting in 2014, UW–Madison has welcomed NU students through its summer Visiting International Student Program (VISP), a study abroad opportunity with academic, social, and cultural components.
-UW–Madison also provided services for NU’s School of Engineering (SEng) for two years (2016–2018) and for 2018–2019, it is providing services to the Nazarbayev University Research and Innovation System (NURIS), an NU subsidiary.
+Since 2014, UW–Madison has welcomed NU students through its summer Visiting International Student Program (VISP), a study abroad opportunity with academic, social, and cultural components.
+UW–Madison also collaborated with NU’s School of Engineering (SEng) for two years (2016–2018) and for 2018–2019, it is providing services to the Nazarbayev University Research and Innovation System (NURIS), an NU subsidiary.

 For questions or further information, please contact the partnership staff.